Vallombrosians: Nuns

-Shortly after the founder's death, lay sisters who, under the charge of an aged lay brother, lived in a separate house and performed various household duties were attached to the monastery of Vallombrosa.
-This institute survived for less than a century, but when they ceased to be attached to the monasteries of monks, these sisters probably continued to lead a conventual life.
-Blessed Bertha d'Alberti (d.
-1163) entered the Vallumbrosan Order at Florence and reformed the convent of Cavriglia in 1153.

-Saint Humility is usually regarded as the foundress of the Vallumbrosan Nuns.
+Saint Humility is usually regarded as the foundress of the Vallumbrosan nuns.
 She was born at Faenza about 1226, was married, but with the consent of her husband, who became a monk, entered a monastery of canonesses and afterwards became an anchoress in a cell attached to the Vallumbrosan church of Faenza, where she lived for twelve years.

+Lay sisters who, under the charge of an aged lay brother, lived in a separate house and performed various household duties were attached to the monastery of Vallombrosa.

-At the request of the abbot-general she then founded a monastery outside Faenza and became its abbess.
+At the request of the abbot-general Humility then founded a monastery outside Faenza and became its abbess.
 In 1282, she founded a second convent at Florence, where she died in 1310.
 She left a number of mystical writings.

+When they ceased to be attached to the monasteries of monks, these sisters probably continued to lead a conventual life.
+Blessed Bertha d'Alberti (d.
+1163) entered the Vallumbrosan order at Florence and reformed the convent of Cavriglia in 1153.

-In 1524, the nuns obtained the Abbey of S. Salvi, Florence.
-There are still Vallumbrosan nunneries at Faenza and San Gimignano, besides two at Florence.
+In 1524, the nuns obtained the Abbey of San Salvi, Florence.
+There are Vallumbrosan nunneries at Faenza and San Gimignano, besides two at Florence.
 The relics of St. Umiltà and her disciple Bl.
 Margherita are venerated at the convent of Spirito Santo at Varlungo.
-The habit is similar to that of the Benedictine Nuns.
+The habit is similar to that of other Benedictine Nuns.